Optional Practical Training (OPT)

 For students with authorized Post-completion OPT, it is the OPT employment that maintains your legal F-1 immigration status.
 It is important for you to remember the following:

-• Students who exceed 90 days of unemployment will be in violation of their F-1 immigration status and must depart the U.S. immediately to avoid accruing unlawful presence, which could negatively affect any future U.S. visa or other other U.S. benefit application.
-There is no 60-day grace period.
+- Students who exceed 90 days of unemployment will be in violation of F-1 immigration status and must depart the U.S. immediately.
+This violation might affect future U.S. benefit applications.
+There is no 60-day grace period once 90 days of unemployment has been accrued.

 Students are required to report all changes in employment and personal information within 10 days of the change in order to maintain their F-1 immigration record in SEVIS.